 Note: Public reception or patient waiting rooms within medical or educational office facilities should have already been included in the public access space requirement.

-Example 1: A building has a total NLA of 2,500 m.
-Within this NLA, 1,500 m is occupied by a tenant that is an English college.
+Example 1: An office building has a total NLA of 2,500 m2.
+Within this NLA, 1,500 m2 is occupied by a tenant that is an English college.